EOyebamiji/Scalable-Multi-Instance-Web-Apps-Deployment/README.md

-# AltSchool SOE: Cloud Engineering Third Semester Mini Project

-## Multi-Instance EC2 Deployment with Terraform and Ansible for Scalability of Web Applications
+# Multi-Instance EC2 Deployment with Terraform and Ansible for Scalability of Web Applications

 This project encompasses the following objectives: